quephird/ScintillaLib/README.md

 One thing to remember: smaller values of accuracy mean both a higher quality rendering as well as increased time to render.

 Similarly, you may need to override the default value of the maximum gradient to  increase the fidelity of certain parametric surfaces.
-Using too _low_ a value can cause parts of the shape to "drop" out.
+The maximum gradient basically affects how Scinit Using too _low_ a value can cause parts of the shape to "drop" out.
 Below we have made the maximum gradient set at 0.3, lower than the default value:

 ```swift
 import Darwin